emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 5.3.2) Container(s): if you have multiple containers, you can use any order.

-5.3.3) Connector(s): if you have multiple connectors, firstly start the exit connectors and then start the entry connectors.If you do it the other way around, the queues of the exit connectors will be filled up and the bus will have problems.
+5.3.3) Connector(s): if you have multiple connectors, firstly start the exit connectors and then start the entry connectors.If you do it the other way around, the queues of the exit connectors start being filled up and the bus will have problems.

 5.4) **Go to** Runtime dashboard and check if every flow is still active.

+**Note:** **It is recommended** that the migration of the eMagiz Mendix Connector(s) to be done at last because it needs to be done 'one connector at a time' and depending on the number of Mendix systems that the bus contains, it might take quite some time.

 5.5) **For Mendix Connectors, go to** Deploy -> On premises -> Runtime downloads and download the eMagiz Mendix connector with the eMagiz version emc 3.0.0.
 Be careful, this new version of the eMagiz Mendix Connector is **not** compatible with eMagiz4.
-In order to finish the deployment of the eMagiz Mendix connectors of the bus follow [these steps](https://github.com/emagiz/emdocs/blob/master/howto/upgrade-to-eMagiz5.md#emagiz-mendix-connector-migration-steps). **It is recommended** that the migration of the eMagiz Mendix Connector(s) to be done at last because
+In order to finish the deployment of the eMagiz Mendix connectors of the bus follow [these steps](upgrade-to-eMagiz5.md#emagiz-mendix-connector-migration-steps).

 ## Health checks (test cases)